2013–14 Northern Ireland Football League Cup

-The 2013–14 Northern Ireland Football League Cup (known as the WASP Solutions League Cup in the final for sponsorship purposes) was the 28th edition of Northern Ireland's secondary football knock-out cup competition, and the first season under the control of the Northern Ireland Football League.
+The 2013–14 Northern Ireland Football League Cup (known as the WASP Solutions League Cup in the final for sponsorship purposes) was the 28th edition of the Northern Ireland Football League Cup, Northern Ireland's secondary football knockout cup competition, and the first season under the control of the Northern Ireland Football League.
 It was contested by the 12 members of the NIFL Premiership and the 30 members of the NIFL Championship.
 The competition began on 13 August 2013 and ended on 25 January 2014 with the final.
 The competition was without a principal sponsor up until the final, as Irn Bru ended their sponsorship following the conclusion of the 2012–13 competition.
 WASP Solutions became the Cup's new sponsor in January 2014.

 Cliftonville were the defending champions after defeating Crusaders 4–0 in the 2012–13 final to become the sixth different winner of the cup in six seasons.
 Newington made their debut in the competition this season, following their promotion to the NIFL Championship for the first time in the club's history.

 In a repeat of the previous season, Cliftonville and Crusaders met in the final once again, which was played at Solitude for the first time.
 Cliftonville retained the trophy to lift it for the third time by winning 3–2 on penalties following a 0–0 draw after extra time.
 They became the first club to retain the trophy since Linfield won three consecutive cups in 1997–98, 1998–99 and 1999–2000.

 Format

-The competition was played in a straight knock-out format and was open to all members of the NIFL Premiership and both divisions of the NIFL Championship.
+The competition was played in a straight knockout format and was open to all members of the NIFL Premiership and both divisions of the NIFL Championship.
 The top 16 ranked clubs from last season received byes into the second round, which included the 12 members of the 2012–13 IFA Premiership and the top four ranked clubs from the 2012–13 IFA Championship 1.
 Of the remaining 26 Championship clubs, 20 entered the competition in the first round, with the other 6 given byes to the second round.
 The 6 clubs to receive byes were randomly drawn.
 Replays were not used in the competition - all matches used extra time and penalties to determine the winner if necessary.